colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 [This README](TODO) has instructions for downloading each of them, if you want to reproduce my results.

-Some other domains that could be fun to play with:

-- book titles
-- movies
-- songs
-- bands
-- prescription drugs

-I was able to find large public datasets for some of these domains (e.g. [the Project Gutenberg catalog](http://www.gutenberg.org/wiki/Gutenberg:Offline_Catalogs) for books), but a common problem was that they would often contain names from many different languages mixed together.
-Which makes for a harder problem, but more significantly, makes it harder for me to assess the quality of outputs.
-(And as I'll describe later, qualitative assessment turned out to be important.)

 ### Representing Inputs

 The first thing we need to consider is what the input layer ("visible" layer in RBM parlance) is going to look like.
 How do we represent these strings we're trying to model?